Doug Hanna, PT, MS, MTC

 Kate earned her Doctorate of Physical Therapy in 2009 from Carroll University in Waukesha, Wisconsin.
 In a former life, she graduated with a double major in Geology and Anthropology from Rice University.
 After traveling and working in New Zealand at an outpatient PT clinic, she decided to go back to school and pursue a different career path.

 She enjoys working with a diverse patient population, athlete, and non-athlete alike.
-She has training in joint mobilization and manipulation, soft tissue mobilization, and exercise prescription; used in combination to maximize each person's potential and return to function and recreation.
+She has training in joint mobilization and manipulation, soft tissue mobilization, trigger point dry needling, and exercise prescription; used in combination to maximize each person's potential and return to function and recreation.

-Originally from Wisconsin, Kate loves to travel but has settled with her husband and daughter in Colorado.
-In her free time, Kate enjoys hiking / snowshoeing, cycling, swimming, and photography
+Originally from Wisconsin, Kate loves to travel but has settled with her husband and three children in Colorado.
+In her free time, Kate enjoys hiking / snowshoeing, cycling, swimming, and photography.

-Michelle Osgood, OTR, CHT is a Board-Certified Occupational Therapist and a Certified Hand Therapist with over 33 years of experience.
+Michelle Osgood, OTR, CHT is a Board-Certified Occupational Therapist and a Certified Hand Therapist with over 37 years of experience.
 Utilizing the latest trends and techniques, she specializes in treatment of the elbow, wrist, and hand.
 Michelle graduated from the University of Missouri-Columbia with a degree in Occupational Therapy.
+She became a CHT in the inaugural class of certified hand therapists.

 Michelle has extensive knowledge in the evaluation and treatment of acute and chronic hand, wrist and elbow injuries, rheumatoid arthritis, orthopedic injuries, and workers compensation injuries.
-Michelle also has a wide knowledge base in areas such as biceps rupture, distal radius fractures, and options for RSD, thoracic outlet syndrome, strain/counter strain injuries, electrotherapy, stress loading, myofacial release, and wrist ligament injuries.
+Michelle also has a wide knowledge base in areas such as biceps rupture, distal radius fractures, and options for CRPS, thoracic outlet syndrome, strain injuries, electrotherapy, stress loading, myofascial release, and wrist ligament injuries.

-Michelle is a member of the American Society of Hand Therapists, Rocky Mountain Hand Surgery Society.
-Michelle utilizes a wide variety of equipment/modalities such as fludiotherapy, paraffin therapy, whirlpool therapy, ultrasound, manual therapy, etc., with her patients to treat and help them regain function for daily activities.
+Michelle is a member of the American Society of Hand Therapists.
+Michelle utilizes a wide variety of equipment/modalities such as Fludiotherapy, paraffin therapy, whirlpool therapy, ultrasound, manual therapy, etc., with her patients to treat and help them regain function for daily activities.

-Michelle has spoken on a wide range of topics such as reflex Sympathetic Dystrophy, Splinting for hand injuries, hand therapy for replantation injuries, fine motor development in infants, and treatment of two-stage tendon reconstructions.
+Michelle has spoken on a wide range of topics such as Chronic Regional Pain Syndrome, splinting for hand injuries, hand therapy for replantation injuries, fine motor development in infants, and treatment of two-stage tendon reconstructions.

 Michelle is married with two children.
-Her interests are cooking, tennis, and playing with her two dogs.
+Her interests are cooking, tennis, and playing with her granddaughter.

 Stephanie attended Texas Tech University receiving a Bachelor's degree in Education.
 Upon graduating she moved to Steamboat Springs to fulfill a dream of living in the mountains, skiing, and teaching...ski school.
 Several years later after moving to Boulder, she returned to graduate school and earned a Master's degree in Physical Therapy from the University of Colorado Health Sciences Center.